WillDiego/cse15l-lab-reports/LabReport1.md

  ls -lat
  ls -a
  ```
+ `cd ~` stands for change directory, and the "~" navigates you to the home.
+So cd ~ would change your current directory to the home directory.
+While plain cd changes your current directory to the specified path. `ls -lat` is similar to just doing the `ls` command in that it lists what is availible.
+However the difference is it is more specfic, arranging them in respect to time.
+Finally `ls -a` reveals all entries, inluding entries with a `.` infront of them.
  An example would be using `ls -lat` which would look something like this
  ![image](scr1.png)
+This screenshot shows the output of lyping `ls -lat`.
+The things of note are the `total` at the top of the screen which indicates that everything is being listed without anything being hidden, it also just identifies how many things are included.
+Looking at the far right with all the colors you can see some of the names have colors, this is the part in which `ls -lat` reveals everything.
+So this being said `ls lat` makes sure to reveals everything and organizes them with respect to time.
 With this information you should be ready to remote connect and use commands in the remotely connected enviroment.